 Absolutely.
 People are busy and we get that life can get full.
 Our normal policy allows for a year of having missed the workshops before possibly being considered by the ITs faculty on what level you should return on.

 If you decide not to continue with your ITS improv workshop, you’re entitled to a full refund prior to the week before your workshop started.
 Once your term has started, you may be entitled to have your fees deferred until the following term if you make us aware you cannot come to the workshop within the first two weeks of the term.
+We can defer your registration only once.
 After two weeks, your full fee will be paid towards the term you paid for.

 Improv Theatre Sydney strives to make its workshops and shows accessible to people with all abilities, however, we are not always successful.
 Our workshops are largely at City of Sydney venues which have elevators and ramps for full wheelchair access.
 Our tasters and shows are often at Giant Dwarf Theatre, which is wheelchair accessible.
 Our Wednesday night show ITS Sandpit is at a low accessibility venue, downstairs at The Chippo Hotel.
 We’re making efforts to find a more suitable and inclusive show venue, even though the people who run The Chippo are good people.
 It’s not them, it’s us and who we want to have the shows available to.
 If you have any questions regarding accessibility, please email us at the details below.